The Star on the Mountain: An Anchorage Holiday Tradition

 U.S. Air Force photo/Senior Airman James Richardson

-The lights that form the star are maintained by work crews at Joint Base Elmendorf Richardson, which controls Mount Gordon Lyons and the land surrounding the star.
+The lights that form the star are maintained by work crews at Joint Base Elmendorf Richardson, which controls Mount Gordon Lyon and the land surrounding the star.

 The tradition began in 1958, when an Army captain at the nearby missile site placed a modest, 15-foot wide star atop the guardhouse for Christmas.
 The missile site was decommissioned in the late 1970s, but the star has been redesigned, relocated and enlarged through the years.
 Once just a single point of light in the mountains, the outline of the star near Arctic Valley is now clearly visible from downtown Anchorage, almost 14 miles away.